m-riley04/PHSX216-FinalReport/README.md

 * Class: PHSX 216 - Physics 1 Laboratory
 * TA: Stephen Schan
 ## Functionality
 Allows the user to predict the needed angle for a projectile launcher when given a specific target.
+Includes extensive docstrings, and robust error checking.

 ## Classes
 ### Application